 Head-on car crashes are rarely free of consequences.
-If you or someone you love gets hurt in one of these collisions, then it’s crucial you consult a Tampa auto accident attorney as promptly as you can.
-The lawyers of Winters & Yonker can fight for you and advocate your rights so you can receive your just compensation.
+If you or someone you love gets hurt in one of these collisions, then it’s crucial you consult a Tampa Head-On Collision Lawyer.
+They can fight for you and advocate your rights so you can receive your just compensation.

 Tampa is a city that enjoys substantial growth, but with that growth comes numerous highway construction projects.
 Freeway traffic patterns are changed all the time, especially in terms of exit and entrance ramps.
 Unfortunately, quite a few head-on collisions around the Tampa area happen because drivers head up on-ramps that have been turned into off-ramps.